-I'm the breeder behind Reece GWP located in Polk City, FL.
+I'm Angie J., the breeder behind Reece GWP located in Polk City, FL.
 We breed for the versatile German Wirehaired Pointer: a dog with good working ability, soundness, drive, and temperament that can excel in all areas - whether its hunting upland game or water fowl, or working in the agility or obedience ring.
 On top of that, good health is the most important to us.
 We look forward to connecting with you!

-What makes Angie’s program special
+What makes your program special?

 Reece GWP is committed to only breeding dogs that meet the strict guidelines for quality that we have deemed appropriate to improving this wonderful breed.

-Angie has been certified by Good Dog's screening team for responsible and trusted breeding practices.
-When you're ready to reach out, feel free to ask any questions about the breed, their program, or specific puppies.
-You'll also have the chance to share a bit about yourself and what you're looking for in a new companion.
-Together, you'll choose the puppy that's right for you, stay in touch with regular updates, and plan how to bring your new puppy home.
+Angie has been certified by Good Dog’s screening team for responsible and trusted breeding practices.
+When you’re ready to reach out, feel free to ask any questions about the breed, their program, or specific puppies.

 “AKC & NAVHDA Registration, Guarantee, Proper Socialization, introduction to birds and water.”